Jackrabbit Engineering Connection - August 2024 Newsletter

 Seventeen participants in Youth Engineering and Technology Career Exploration camp at South Dakota State University got a chance to test drive a Baja Buggy and Formula car built by State students as well as build robot cars and do other hands-on engineering activities and even play cricket with Sanjeev Kumar, dean of the Lohr College of Engineering.

-The annual program is designed to build understanding, interest and enthusiasm for engineering and technology as a career.
+The annual program is designed to build understanding, interest and enthusiasm for

 Most of the high school students hailed from South Dakota and Minnesota, however, the camp also drew New York City resident Owen Roddy, whose grandparents live in the Flandreau area.